Shaaali/identity-apps/docs/guides/applications/spa/spa-angular.md

 ::: tip Before you begin

-1. Create a tenant in Asgardeo
+1. Create an organization in Asgardeo
-2. Create a consumer user for your organization
+2. Create a customer account in your organization
 3. Install npm and node in your local environment

 :::